University of Notre Dame Australia: Blackfriars (Broadway)

-The Sydney campus provides most of its programs at the larger site on Broadway.
+The Sydney campus provides most of its programs at the Blackfriars site on Broadway.
 It was opened in 2006 following an invitation by the Archdiocese of Sydney to establish a campus on church sites in need of restoration.
 Notre Dame's prior experience in restoring deteriorating historical landmarks and high-density campus planning played a role in its selection over the Australian Catholic University.

 Built in 1852, the on-campus St Benedict's Catholic Church is the oldest consecrated Catholic church in Australia.
 It was the parish church of Norman Gilroy, the first Australian-born cardinal and an early advocate of the university.

 Existing properties surrounding the sites such as Pioneer House were also restored and new buildings were built to accommodate the future growth of the student population.
 The Sydney Catholic Education Office also donated property including the now-called Canavan Hall building, which houses the St Benedict's Library (Note: This is a different library from Benedict XVI Medical Library, which is located on the Darlinghurst site.) among other facilities.